Table of Contents

 - Creatinine level

-- Coagulation screen (especially for the patients with bleeding)
+- Coagulation screen (especially for patients with bleeding)

-Simple radiography, together with a barium study, are outdated methods of diagnostics, which exposed patients to radiation and caused lots of inconveniences while the procedure in case of little children.
+Simple radiography, together with a barium study, are outdated diagnostic methods; they expose patients to radiation and and are challenging to perform with young children.

-Ultrasound is useful in anatomic complications, rather than in mucosal (intussusception, obstruction, diverticulitis).
+Ultrasound is useful in anatomic, rather than mucosal, complications (intussusception, obstruction, diverticulitis).

-A bleeding scan is used in order to determine the source of bleeding if the patient loses 0.1 ml/min of blood.
+A bleeding scan will determine the source of bleeding if the patient loses 0.1 ml/min of blood.

-Helicobacter pylori were associated with ectopic gastric mucosa in this condition, as some studies claim.
+Helicobacter pylori were associated with ectopic gastric mucosa in this condition, as some studies indicate.
 Also, Meckel’s diverticulum with gastric heterotopia causes frequent abdominal pain, nausea, and vomiting, and rectal bleeding in comparison with the presence of pancreatic heterotopia.

-It is alleged that, in most of the cases of resected diverticulum due to the penetration of the extra growth, malignant cells are often histologically confirmed and sometimes they are ruined.
+It is alleged that, in most resected diverticulum cases, malignant cells are often histologically confirmed due to the penetration of the extra growth.

 Medical Management of Meckel’s Diverticulum

-The most important part of the correction of the condition is an appropriate diagnosis and management of the patients in the emergency department.
+The most important part of correcting the condition is appropriate diagnosis and management of the patients in the emergency department.

-The measures that have to be taken in the first order upon admission:
+The following measures must be taken, in this order, upon admission: